maeddes/hse-2022-winter/README.md

 * "WHY" Containers?
 List advantages/disadvantages ..
 * What is the difference between a container and a VM?
 List 3 criteria
 * Which technologies led to the evolution of docker (and why)?
-VMs, namespaces, chroot, cgroups, LXC, CF/Google containers
 * What is the difference between a docker daemon and the docker hub?
-Daemon = runtime, Docker Hub = public registry
 * What is the difference between docker run, docker pull and docker start?
 * Which command transitions from a container instance to an image?
 * What are the Docker components and describe them?